Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the practical application of the SRA Accounts Rules 2019 to specific types of accounts beyond the standard client and business accounts.
-This article focuses on the following syllabus areas:
+For SQE1, you are required to understand the practical application of the SRA Accounts Rules 2019 to specific types of accounts beyond the standard client and business accounts, with a focus on the following syllabus points:

 • The operation of joint accounts under Rule 9, including record-keeping requirements.